In this guide, we are going to show you how to send JSON data in PHP.

-- We specified that we were sending a POST request by setting the CURLOPT_POST option to 1.
+- We when told cURL that we want to send a POST request by setting the CURLOPT_POST option to 1.

-- We attached our JSON data using the CURLOPT_POSTFIELDS option.
+- After that, we attached our JSON data by using the CURLOPT_POSTFIELDS option.

-- We set the content-type of our request to application/json.
+- We then set the content-type of our request to application/json using the CURLOPT_HTTPHEADER option.
 It is extremely important to note that you should always use “application/json”, not “text/json”.
 Simply put, using “text/json” is incorrect and may lead to errors!

-- Finally, we used the function curl_exec to execute our POST request.
-If you want to check for errors at this stage, then you should check out my article on error handling with cURL.
+- Finally, we use the function curl_exec to execute our POST request.
+If you want to check for errors at this stage, then you should check out our article on error handling with cURL.

 As you can see, it’s not much different than sending a regular POST request.
 In fact, the only real difference is that we set the content type to application/json.